itisacloud/IDSTA22-Team-Heigit/README.md

 Trigers the bulk command and launches the api.

 ## API Endpoint
-The api offers one endpoint called
+The api offers one endpoint called \plot